tyrone-sudeium/LaunchXIV/README.md

 # LaunchXIV - A Better Launcher for Final Fantasy XIV

 This is a custom launcher for the the Mac version of Final Fantasy XIV.
-It is currently incomplete and not working, but watch this space for updates.
+It's barebones and probably full of a lot of bugs but it should more or less do what it says on the tin.

 Features: